Football clubs

 1921 - 1922

-Baldslow spent one season competing in Division Two of the Hastings League; their home fixtures were played at Harrow Lane.
+Baldslow competed for one season in Division Two of the Hastings League, playing their home fixtures at Harrow Lane.

 Blacklands